 In this command, you have to specify the name of the network profile you want to export in place of “Profile_Name”.

 If you know some other Netsh commands, share them with us in the comments section below.
+Also, you must not miss our tips on speeding up Windows 10 boot time if you want to enjoy a faster experience on your PC.
 Feel free to share this article with your followers on Facebook and Twitter.